Vccentric/Image-Lightbox/README.md

 # Image-Lightbox
 This is a basic image lightbox plugin built with React.js

-This is a work in progress.
+Here is a link to a [Demo](https://vccentric.github.io/Image-Lightbox/).